-- AIU's transferring provisions have increased from €223.0m to €279.0m on a gross of reinsurance basis, and from €50.4m to €84.2m on a net of reinsurance basis, between 30 June 2019 and 31 March 2020.
-This is discussed in more detail in section 3.1. - AA expected to write more business in 2020 than 2019 but the projected volume has reduced in response to the impact of COVID-19.
-Gross written premiums in

-2019 were €38.1m.
-The projected volume of business to be written in 2020 is €83.6m compared to the pre-COVID-19 business plan expectation of €174.2m.
-The impact of this large change, and other changes since my Scheme Report, are discussed in more detail in section 3.

-- IVASS requested an independent reserve review of the Italian medical malpractice portfolios transferring into AA from AEL and AIU.
+- The level of AEL's transferring provisions remained broadly flat on a net of reinsurance basis between 30 June 2019 and 31 March 2020.
+This is discussed in more detail in section 3.1. - AA is expecting to write more business in 2020 than 2019 (gross written premiums of €83.6m vs €38.1m in 2019).
+The current projected volume is reduced from the business plan expectation of €174.2m as a result of renewals continuing to be written in AIU (and AEL) rather than AA as originally planned.
+The impact of this large change, and other changes following my Scheme Report, is discussed in more detail in section 3. - IVASS requested an independent reserve review of the Italian medical malpractice portfolios transferring into AA from AEL and AIU.
 I have reviewed the findings of this report.
-A summary of this report is in section 3.1.2. - AmTrust has taken accounting advice on how to address the impact of the different treatments of deductibles on claims between Irish and Italian accounting rules (GAAP).
-A summary of the treatment is in section 3.1.3.
+A summary of this report is in section 3.1.2. - AmTrust have taken accounting advice on how to address the impact of the differing treatment of policy deductibles between Italian accounting rules (GAAP) and those of other countries.
+A summary of the treatment is set out in section 3.1.3. - As described in the Scheme Report, AEL was requested by the Prudential Regulatory Authority (PRA) to appoint a skilled person to perform an independent external review of the Italian and French medical malpractice portfolios.
+I reviewed the finalised version of the report, AEL Management's responses to the recommendations made and progress on AEL's implementation of the proposed actions.
+A summary of my review is in section 3.1.5.

-As described in the Scheme Report, AIU commissioned an external regulatory review of certain aspects of its business by an independent actuarial consultancy, including AIU's reserving process and its governance.
-This external regulatory review, which was instigated at the request of the Central Bank of Ireland (CBI), has been completed.
+As described in the Scheme Report, AIU commissioned an external regulatory review of certain aspects of its business by an independent actuarial consultancy, including the reserving process and its governance.
+This external regulatory review, which was instigated at the request of the Central Bank of Ireland (CBI), has been completed and we have reviewed the final findings.

-I have reviewed the findings of this report and AIU Management's responses to the recommendations made.
+I reviewed the findings of this report and AIU Management's responses to the recommendations made.
 A summary of my review is in section 3.1.5.